AnthonyCxx/Notes-and-Writeups/studyGuide.md

 	}
 }
 ```
 - Here, you can see a try, throw, and catch statement trio.
-Here's how it works: for any block of code that you expect an error may occur in, <br />
+Here's how it works: for any block of code that you expect an error may occur in,
   you should put the statements in a try block.
-Then, write a conditional that throws a some data-type (usually a string) that evaluates to true if the <br />
+Then, write a conditional that throws a some data-type (usually a string) that evaluates to true if the
   program _would_ have run into an error.
 This will immediately exit the try block whenever that error would have been thrown.
-Since you're throwing an error, <br />
+Since you're throwing an error,
   you will also need to catch it.
-The 'catch' statement activates whenever an exception (error) is thrown, and which catch statement activates depends <br />
+The 'catch' statement activates whenever an exception (error) is thrown, and which catch statement activates depends
   on the data-type being thrown.

   ##### Catching Other Errors